-Within the project, OECD will work with selected partners in Eastern Europe, Caucasus and Central Asia to promote investment-enhancing policy reforms for climate-friendly economic activities and infrastructure planning, both public and private.
-This will include national-level and cross-country analysis of investment, enterprise and environmental strategies to support political decision making.
+Within the project, OECD works with selected partners in Eastern Europe, Caucasus and Central Asia to promote investment-enhancing policy reforms for climate-friendly economic activities and infrastructure planning, both public and private.
+This includes national-level and cross-country analysis of investment, enterprise and environmental strategies to support political decision making.
 A focus is placed on small and medium-sized enterprises (SMEs) and the private banking sector.
 Thereby capacities to access international mechanisms of climate finance will be increased.
 Work at the national level will feed into regional policy dialogue, facilitated by OECD, to share experiences, disseminate best practices, and replicate results.

 State of implementation/results